Parsely/AnalyticsSDK-iOS/README.md

 # Parsely Tracking on iOS

 This repository contains the code necessary to build and test the Parsely tracking framework for iOS.
 It also includes a basic sample iOS app that can be used to interactively experiment with Parsely tracking.
+Full API documentation is available [here](https://www.parse.ly/help/integration/ios-sdk).

 The `ParselyAnalytics` SDK is available via [CocoaPods](https://cocoapods.org/pods/ParselyAnalytics).